labubu matcha dubai chocolate

 incredibly delicious looking or outrageous or maddening or offensive.

 Like these are the sort of like emotional reactions that the algorithmic social media values because they stoke engagement, they increase people's time on the platforms.
+So

-things that do well
+things that do well in these

-that means that you're going to get sold a lot of things that are mostly sold to kids because the sort of like maximal colorful, sweet, cuddly, fun
+that means that you're going to get sold a lot of things that are mostly sold to kids

+fun stuff is like generally made for children.
 How do we feel about that, Amanda?

 You know, I think that's pretty bad.